 - SNF Business Address

-- CEO or CEO-designated personnel contact information including name, telephone number, email address, and mailing address (the address must be a physical address, not a post office box)
+- CEO or CEO-designated personnel contact information including name, telephone number, email address, and physical mailing address, i.e. not a post office box

 - CMS identified reason(s) for non-compliance from the non-compliance notification letter